Lebanese Maronite Christians: History

 The martyrdom of the Patriarch of Antioch in the first decade of the seventh century, either at the hands of Persian soldiers or local Jews, left the Maronites without a leader, a situation which continued because of the final and most devastating Byzantine–Sassanid War of 602–628.
-In the aftermath of the war, the Emperor Heraclius propagated a new Christological doctrine in an attempt to unify the various Christian churches of the east, who were divided over accepting the Council of Chalcedon.
+In the aftermath of the war, the Roman Emperor Heraclius propagated a new Christological doctrine in an attempt to unify the various Christian churches of the east, who were divided over accepting the Council of Chalcedon.
 This doctrine, monothelitism, was meant as a compromise between supporters of Chalcedon, such as the Maronites, and opponents, such as the Jacobites.
 To win back the Monophysites, Monoenergism was first advocated by Patriarch Sergius I of Constantinople.
-Pope Honorius I (625–638) of Rome naively called for an end to dispute and interpreted Sergius' view as true since Christ exhibited only one will insofar as His sinless human will never disagreed with His divine will.
+Pope Honorius I (625–638) of Rome naively called for an end to dispute and interpreted Sergius' view as true since Christ exhibited only one will insofar as His sinless human nature will never disagree with His divine will.

-Instead, the Patriarch of Constantinople's doctrine and subsequent Monothelitism caused greater controversy and was declared a heresy at the Sixth Ecumenical Council in 680-681.
+Instead, the Patriarch of Constantinople's doctrine and subsequent Monothelitism caused greater controversy and was declared a heresy at the Sixth Ecumenical Council in 680–681.
 Contemporary Greek, Latin and Arab sources indicate that the Maronites accepted monothelitism, rejected the sixth council, and continued to maintain a belief in the largely discredited monothelite doctrine for centuries, only moving away from monothelitism in the time of the crusades in order to avoid being branded heretics by the crusaders.
 The modern Maronite Church, however, rejects the assertion that the Maronites were ever monothelites separated from the rest of the universal Church.
 The question remains a cause of significant offence to this day.

-In 687, the Emperor Justinian II agreed to evacuate many thousand Maronites from Lebanon and settle them elsewhere.
+In 687, the Roman Emperor Justinian II agreed to evacuate many thousand Maronites from Lebanon and settle them elsewhere.
 The chaos and utter depression which followed led the Maronites to elect their first Patriarch, John Maroun, that year.
 This, however, was seen as a usurpation by the then undivided Orthodox Catholic church.
 Thus, at a time when Islam was rising on the borders of the Byzantine Empire and a united front was necessary to keep out Islamic infiltration, the Maronites were focused on a struggle to retain their independence against imperial power.
 This situation was mirrored in other Christian communities in the Byzantine Empire and helped facilitate the Muslim conquest of most of Eastern Christendom by the end of the century.

+In 1858, there was a popular movement dubbed the "Kisrawan Uprising", aimed at reform of social order in a predominantly Maronite district, among Maronite Christians.
+This uprising was spurred by the Tanzimat, wealth and material inequality and a unfair division of land between the notables and "common" people.